notacoderr/AreaBreak/README.md

 ### Download

-- [x] First you download the phar on poggit
+- [x] First you download the phar on poggit.
 - [x] Then you put the phar in your plugins folder
 - [x] At least you have to restart your server